 For more information on this years event call us on 07 4974 9990.

-In 2018, the 26th annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24 May, 1770 at Bustard Bay.
-The award winning festival will mark the 250th anniversary in 2020 and includes a foreshore re-enactment event at dusk on Friday 25 May 2018, followed by two full days of entertainment at the SES Grounds on Saturday 26 and Sunday 27 May 2018.
+The annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24 May, 1770 at Bustard Bay.
+The award winning festival will mark the 250th anniversary in 2020 and includes a foreshore re-enactment event at dusk on the 24th of May every year.